Beethoven's 4th (film): Plot

 Sara is surprised when Michelangelo wipes his feet on the welcome mat and folds the napkins with his teeth at dinner.
 The Sedgewicks notice the change in "their dog" too, when he bolts Simmons to the ground to get a piece of turkey.
 That night, Beethoven hears Madison whimpering because of a bad dream, and comforts her.
 At the next obedience class, Michelangelo leaves everyone in astonishment, by finishing the entire new obstacle course, while the sergeant is announcing the course.

-Meanwhile, Beethoven ruins a dinner party, when a man named Nigel tries to kidnap him.
+Meanwhile, Beethoven ruins a dinner party, when a man named Nigel tries to dognap him.
 A therapist points out to Martha that the reason "Michelangelo" is acting this way is because he is the first one exhibiting "symptoms".
 The therapist suggests that it may be because Martha does not care about anyone but herself.
 Richard is concerned about "Beethoven", and starts acting out to get "Beethoven" to misbehave again too.
 Richard drinks toilet water, chases the mailman, etc. Michelangelo ends up catching on, and starts behaving like Beethoven.

-The Sedgewick family start playing fetch and swimming with Beethoven.
-But as the Sedgewicks and Beethoven are hiking, Nigel (who turns out to be Simmons' sidekick) kidnaps Beethoven and locks him in a warehouse, for a ransom of $250,000.
-But Beethoven breaks out and secretly switches places with Michelangelo at the obedience graduation.
+The Sedgewick family start playing fetch and swimming with Beethoven, but as the Sedgewicks and Beethoven are hiking, Nigel (who turns out to be Simmons' sidekick) kidnaps Beethoven and locks him in a warehouse, for a ransom of $250,000.
+Beethoven breaks out and secretly switches places with Michelangelo at the obedience graduation.
 The real Michelangelo is found by the Sedgewicks, and Simmons and Nigel are arrested by two FBI agents.
-The real Beethoven is found by the Newtons, and he graduates.
+The real Beethoven is found by the Newtons and he graduates.
 The Sedgewicks and Newtons then meet up at a fork on the road, though, they never find out about the switching of Beethoven and Michelangelo.